entropicbloom/francesco/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: "I'm interested in AI, brains, consciousness and other things."
+      text: 'I am interested in AI, brains, consciousness and other things.'
     design:
       background:
         image: